 The procedures for preparing the annual disclosure of crime statistics include reporting statistics to the campus community obtained from both law enforcement and non-law enforcement sources.
-Local law enforcement agencies, including the Fort Wayne Police Department, the Allen County Sheriff's Department, the Indiana State Police, and the Indiana State Excise Police, provide the director of campus safety with information pertaining to criminal acts and arrests that occur on or adjacent to University property.
-Crime statistics/reports are also obtained from the dean of the College of Pharmacy, associate dean for administration and finance, associate dean for student affairs, and administrative assistant and HR liaison, Parkview Security and other members of the University community.
+Local law enforcement agencies. including the Fort Wayne Police Department, the Allen County Sheriff's Department, the Indiana State Police, and the Indiana State Excise Police, as well as Parkview Security/Police provide the Director of University safety with information pertaining to criminal acts and arrests that occur on or adjacent to University property.
+Crime statistics/reports are also obtained from the Dean of the College of Pharmacy, Associate Dean for Student Affairs and Assessment of Pharmacy Programs, and the Fort Wayne Facilities Coordinator & Human Resources Liaison, Parkview Security and other members of the University community.
 For statistical purposes, crime statistics reported to any of these sources are recorded in the calendar year the crime was reported.
 All of the statistics are gathered, compiled, and reported to the University community via this publication, which is prepared by the Department of Campus Safety.
 These statistics reflect all reported allegations of criminal activity, regardless of the outcome of any conduct/criminal proceeding.
 As cautioned by the U.S. Department of Education, these crime statistics "...represent alleged criminal offenses reported to campus security authorities and/or local law enforcement agencies.
 Therefore, the data collected does not necessarily reflect prosecutions or convictions for crimes.
 Because some statistics are provided by non-police authorities, the data are not directly comparable to data from the FBI's Uniform Crime Reporting System, which only collects statistics from police authorities."